Farmers’ Almanac Predicts a Cold & White Winter for New England

 As stated before, snow can act as a protective blanket for pests.
 When it’s very snowy but not that cold, pests and their overwintering sites will be insulated by the snow.
 This will increase the number of pests that will survive the winter.

 “A cold, snowy winter can actually be beneficial to insects as long as it doesn’t become brutally cold, with temps below zero for extended periods of time prior to snowfall,” Mike Peaslee said.

 The Modern Solution

 No matter what winter brings, Modern Pest is here to help.
 Our Homecare Green program protects against over 50 common household pests, including mice, Asian lady beetles, and western conifer seed bugs that might be trying to spend winter in your warm home.
-Call Modern today at 1-800-323-PEST to get a free quote or schedule service.
+Call Modern today at 1-800-323-7378 to get a free quote or schedule service.
 And stay warm out there!